PushpakKumar12a/Prouduct-Review-Sentiment-Analysis/README.md

 # Sentiment Analysis Flask App

 A simple web application for sentiment analysis using Flask, scikit-learn, and NLTK.
-The app loads a pre-trained machine learning model and vectorizer to predict the sentiment (positive/negative) of user input text.
+The app loads a pre-trained Naive Bayes classifier along with a vectorizer to predict the sentiment (positive / negative / neutral) of user input text.

 ## Features
 - Web interface for sentiment prediction